Estate Planning May Seem Like No Fun But It Has To Be Done!

 You Feel Like You Are Too Young for Estate Planning

-If you have dependents, debt and a home you need a will.
+You need a will if you have dependents, debt, and a home.
 It doesn’t matter if you are 25 or 75.
-I think a lot of people miss the boat when it comes to this.
-It’s the same argument clients use not to buy life insurance.
+I think many people miss the boat when it comes to this.
+It’s the same argument that clients use to avoid buying life insurance.

 Hey, I’m healthy and young.
-Planning for death is a drag and frankly, I’ll be around for decades before this is important.
-Estate planning just isn’t a priority.
+Planning for death is a drag, and frankly, I’ll be around for decades before this is important.
+Estate planning isn’t a priority.

 Wrong!
 The best time to plan is when you are young and healthy.
-BUT as with everything else, it’s not a set it and forget sort of thing.
+But as with everything else, it’s not a set-it-and-forget thing.

 You have to keep up with your changing needs.
-Not to mention – what happens to all your online accounts when you die?
-Will Facebook and Instagram automatically turn over your photos to your family?
+Not to mention, what happens to all your online accounts when you die?
+Will Facebook and Instagram automatically transfer your photos to your family?
 Maybe not.

 Sh!t Happens

-Sometimes people die young.
-My wife and I both have friends that passed away far too early.
+Sometimes, people die young.
+My wife and I both have friends who passed away far too early.
 Did they plan to have an accident or get cancer?
 Nope, but it happens anyway.

 Debts & Obligations Don't Stop Because You're Dead

 Life is expensive, which is why most of us have debt.
 Well, when we die – that goes with us, right?
 Nope.
-Your obligations attach to your estate and your loved ones are responsible for your remains.
+Your obligations are attached to your estate, and your loved ones are responsible for your remains.

 Did you know the average cost for a funeral is $10K?
 Ouch.
-A lot of us just don’t have access to that sort of cash.
+Many people don’t have access to that sort of cash.

-Even if you do have the money maybe you want to leave the family home to your kids.
+Even if you have the money, maybe you want to leave the family home for your kids.
 What if they can’t afford the taxes to take it over?

-Well, then they will have to either take out a loan OR sell the property to satisfy the debt.
+They will either take out a loan OR sell the property to satisfy the debt.

 There are so many reasons to address estate planning.
 You could fill a book!